-Offer to get an in-home tutor who can help them to fill in their missing building blocks, help with their math homework and help with test preparation.
+Offer to get an in-home and online tutor who can help them to fill in their missing building blocks, help with their math homework and help with test preparation.

 Talk about changing attitudes and how that can contribute to an improvement.
 Working together to find solutions will improve their commitment to the outcome.